Loading...

 (b) What force acts perpendicular to the plane?

-The normal force always acts along the up direction of our chosen coordinate system (tilted coordinate system), but the weight force should be decomposed into that adopted coordinate on the inclined plane.
+The weight force and normal force always act on an object resting on a smooth inclined plane (without friction).
+The normal force acts along the upward direction of our chosen coordinate system, while the weight force should be decomposed into components in the tilted coordinate system.

-(a) With these brief explanations, the downward weight component parallel to the slope always pulls an object down on an inclined plane. \begin{align*} F_x&=mg\sin\theta \\ &=45\times 9.8\sin 30^\circ \\ &=\boxed{220.5\,\rm N} \end{align*}
+(a) With these brief explanations, the downward weight component parallel to the slope always pulls an object down on an inclined plane.

 (b) As you noticed along the perpendicular direction to the plane, two forces act on the object while it has no motion (i.e., $a_y=0$).
+To determine the force acting perpendicular to the plane, we need to find the normal force.
 Applying Newton's second law to this direction gives us the normal force on the object \begin{gather*} F_{net-y}=ma_y \\\\ F_N-w_{\bot}=0 \\\\ F_N-mg\cos\theta=0 \\\\ \Rightarrow F_N=\underbrace{mg\cos\theta}_{w_{\bot}} \end{gather*} Substituting the given numerical values into this, we have \[\boxed{F_N=45\times 9.8 \cos 30^\circ=382\,\rm N}\]

 Problem (2): A car of mass $m$ is at the top of an icy 15° slope whose length is 30 m.

-(a) Find the acceleration of the car?
+(a) Find the acceleration of the car.

 (b) How long does it take for the car to reach the bottom?